echeran/smile-of-murugan/webbook/chapter04.md

 according to whom the presence of the catalogue need cause no surprise (p.
 131).
 Bardic training included information pertinent to flora and fauna, among other types of information.
-And our poem was very probably meant to be an exercise in singing the *kuṟiňci* theme, a model poem, illustrating a type, an informative poem on the *kuṟiňci* situation (M. Varadarajan, The *Treatment of Nature*  ... p.
+And our poem was very probably meant to be an exercise in singing the *kuṟiñci* theme, a model poem, illustrating a type, an informative poem on the *kuṟiñci* situation (M. Varadarajan, The *Treatment of Nature*  ... p.
 62).
-It should also be noted that the catalogue itself has a high phonaesthetic quality, cf. *oṇ ceṅ kāntaḷ āmpal* *aṉiccam / taṇkayak kuvaḷai kuṟiňci veṭci* ...
+It should also be noted that the catalogue itself has a high phonaesthetic quality, cf. *oṇ ceṅ kāntaḷ āmpal* *aṉiccam / taṇkayak kuvaḷai kuṟiñci veṭci* ...
 (26).

 11. *Malaipaṭukaṭām*.